Dortmund's Aubameyang snatches winner against Leverkusen

-BERLIN Pierre-Emerick Aubameyang scored a second-half winner as Borussia Dortmund secured a 1-0 victory at Bayer Leverkusen on Sunday to maintain their solitary pursuit of Bundesliga leaders Bayern Munich.
+BERLIN Pierre-Emerick Aubameyang scored a second-half winner as Borussia Dortmund secured a 1-0 victory at Bayer Leverkusen on Sunday to stay on the heels of Bundesliga leaders Bayern Munich.

-Dortmund are on 51 points, more than any team in second place has ever had after 22 matches, but they are still eight behind Bayern, who won 3-1 against Darmstadt 98 on Saturday.
+Dortmund are on 51 points, more than any team in second place has ever had after 22 matches, but they are still eight behind the Bavarians, who won 3-1 against Darmstadt 98 on Saturday.

 Dortmund, who have more points after 22 matchdays than 42 of the 52 Bundesliga champions had at that stage, are a massive 15 points clear of third-placed Hertha Berlin, who have 36.